Densities on Dedekind domains, completions and Haar measure: Densities on and the Davenport-Erd os Theorem

 Indeed, any two elements in $\calj$ are coprime and none of them divides $\gota_0$, nor can be divided by it.
 As for \eqref{e:prmnc}, we show that every $x\in\gota_0$ belongs to an ideal in $\calj$.
 Since $\gota_0$ is not principal, one has $xD=\gotp\gotq\gotc$ for some proper ideal $\gotc$.
 If $\gotr$ is any prime which divides $\gotc$, then one of $\gotr,\gotp\gotr,\gotq\gotr$ is in $\calj$ and all of them contain $x$. \end{prf}

-We say that a sequence of ideals $(\gota_i)$ in $\cali(D)$ is {\em primitive} if there is no index $i$ such that $\gota_i\subseteq\cup_{j\neq i}\gota_j\,.$ Lemma \ref{l:prmnc} proves that, when the class group of $D$ is not trivial, the divisibility condition is not enough to suppress redundancy.
+We say that a sequence of ideals $(\gota_i)$ in $\cali(D)$ is {\em primitive} if there is no index $i$ such that $\gota_i\subseteq\cup_{j\neq i}\gota_j\,.$ Lemma \ref{l:prmnc} proves that primitivity cannot be expressed by a divisibility condition on ideals of $D$ when the class group is not trivial.

 \begin{rmk} Since every closed ideal in $\da$ is principal, the inclusion and divisibility conditions coincide for completed ideals: